Early release content will be available to watch in March. All sessions will be individually CPD accredited.

 Workshops are non-clinical educational sessions.
 Facilitators can hold these as either small lectures or group discussions.

-Don’t forget, some of our workshops are CPD accredited.
+Don’t forget, some of our workshops will be CPD accredited.
 Certificates will be available to download shortly after the conference via the ‘CPD’ page.

 Monday 2 June